Companionate of the Royal House of Oriel

 In March 1943 the Office of the Ulster King of Arms was taken over by the Irish Government and a new Heraldic Office was established as a branch of the National Library of Ireland.
 Article 40.2 of the Irish Constitution states that titles of nobility shall not be conferred by the State and that no titles of nobility or honour may be accepted by any citizen, except without the prior approval of the government.
 These are matters pertaining to the modern Irish State.
 Gaelic titles arose from a predecessor state which existed prior to 1541 and therefore it is the position of the Companionate of the Royal House of Oriel that the Heraldic Office of the modern Irish State has no authority over the ancient titles which were awarded by Kingdoms which are no longer in political existence.

 Since the 1940’s the Chief Herald has taken it upon himself to grant courtesy recognition to the holders of some Gaelic titles and to refrain from offering courtesy recognition to others.
-This policy was correctly eliminated by government action in 2003 - as being illegal in the first place.
 It is the position of the Companionate of the Royal House of Oriel that the Chief Herald, who as a Civil Servant, is obliged not to do anything that infringes any article of the Constitution, should not involve himself or his office with the granting of or the refusal to grant courtesy recognition.
 The same position is taken regarding titles of nobility or indeed the recognition of lineal descent.
 This should not be a matter of concern for the modern Irish State until such time that the very laws which abolished such titles are themselves abolished by an Act of Parliament.
 Holders of non-Gaelic titles resident in the modern Irish Republic do not consider the Chief Herald to be an authority on their title and neither should the holders of Gaelic titles.
 The Companionate of the Royal House of Oriel recognises the excellent work carried out by the National Library of Ireland and by the Chief Herald’s Office, but feels that in this particular area of activity regarding the recognition of title, neither the expertise nor the legal framework exists for the Office to have a meaningful role.